PaulinaMariaNagel/loocv-network-psychopathology/README.md

 * $\text{MSE}_{\text{CV}}$ represents the raw mean squared prediction error across all $N$ validation folds (`delta[1]`).
 * $\text{Var}(Y)$ represents the sample variance of the respective target variable within the complete-case analysis cohort.

-*Note on $R^2_{\text{CV}}$:* Unlike in-sample $R^2$, cross-validated $R^2$ values can be negative if model predictions on unseen folds perform worse than the sample mean baseline ($\bar{Y}$), indicating absence of generalizable signal or overfitting.
+*Note on $R^2_{\text{CV}}$:* Whilst in-sample $R^2$ are positive, cross-validated $R^2$ values can be negative if model predictions on unseen folds perform worse than the sample mean baseline ($\bar{Y}$), indicating absence of generalisable signal or overfitting.

 ---

 ## Reproduction & Usage

 The script is self-contained.
-To ensure direct out-of-the-box reproducibility without distributing sensitive patient data, the pipeline automatically generates a synthetic sample dataset ($N = 150$) that matches the exact distributional properties and schema expected by the models.
+To ensure direct reproducibility without distributing sensitive patient data, the pipeline automatically generates a synthetic sample dataset ($N = 150$) that matches the exact distributional properties and schema expected by the models.

 ### Prerequisites